-Take a Sunday Drive (and Ferry!)
-To French Island
+Take a Sunday Drive (and Ferry!) to French Island in Melbourne

 And now for something completely different... a Sunday Drive plus ferry to the largest coastal island of Victoria, French Island.

 With an environmental bias, the island's residents have no mains water, electricity, or medical services, but instead, live off the land in an eco-friendly way.

 How to Get to French Island

 French Island is only 61km south-east of Melbourne.
 Access to the island is by the Western Point Ferries passenger ferry running daily from Stony Point pier or Cowes on Phillip Island to Tankerton Jetty.
 Tickets for the 15-minute ferry ride are $26 for adult return and $12 for a child return.
 The ferry does not carry vehicles.

 The French Island Barge Company operates a vehicular ferry from Corinella on the eastern side of Western Port to the barge landing on French Island.
 It accommodates two standard size cars or a larger truck.

 The French Island General Store offers free shuttle bus transfers between the jetty and Store on weekends and public holidays.
 To make a reservation call (03) 5980 1209 before you board the ferry and let them know your arrival time.

 Things to See and Do on French Island

 Home to the world's densest (and healthiest!) population of koalas, and more than 260 species of birds including the king quail, endangered orange-bellied parrot, fairy tern, white-bellied sea eagle and the long-nosed potoroo (who can say they've ever seen one of those?).

 Walk through unspoiled natural bushland or along beaches where your only companions are hundreds of wading birds and experience wonderful bike rides through a range of terrain.
 There are day, half-day and shorter walks and rides starting at Tankerton Foreshore Reserve.